by David Hamilton

 Are you still making excuses that you can’t go to the gym because it’s too expensive?
 Or can’t afford a new bike to exercise?

-Be afraid, be very afraid, because you’re about to encounter some simple, cost-effective, ideas for you to work out on your own at home or somewhere outside.
+Be afraid, be very afraid, because you’re about to encounter some simple, cost-effective, budget workout ideas for you to get fit on your own at home or somewhere outside.
 So no more excuses for not getting into shape!

-2. Pull-Up Bar – For just $30 new on Amazon you can get the Iron Gym – an amazing all-in-one pull-up, chin-up, and dip bar with multiple grip positions.
+- Get a pull-up bar.
+For roughly $30 you can get the Iron Gym– an all-in-one pull-up, chin-up, and dip bar with multiple grip positions.
 It fits into place above any solid door frame in your house, and it’s removable.
 It’s quite an amazing device.
 You can even use it as a push-up bar.

-3. Body-Weight Exercises – Remember gym class?
-Yes that’s right push-ups, sit-ups, dips on outdoor railings, squats, lunges and more.
-Now there are so many body weight exercises and variations to combine for a great workout.
+- Try body-weight exercises.
+When it comes to budget workouts, man does not live by energy supplements alone, like the kind seen in this Energy Renew review.
+Remember gym class?
+Yes that’s right; you need those too.
+Things like push-ups, sit-ups, dips on outdoor railings, squats, lunges and more.
+Thankfully, there are plenty of body weight exercises and variations to combine for a great workout.

-4. Borrow a Yoga or Workout DVD Set – Ever since Tae Bo (and probably before), fitness gurus have been releasing DVD sets for you to work out at home and get in killer shape.
-Most recently there are DVD sets like “PX-90” and “Insanity” to get your body into excellent shape.
-You might need some extra pieces of equipment for it, all of which you can find probably find used.
-But even these you might borrow from your friend if they aren’t using them any longer.
-If you want to try yoga DVDs, all you’ll need is a yoga mat or carpeted area, and some blankets for propping up.
+- Borrow a yoga or workout DVD set.
+Ever since Tae Bo, fitness gurus have been releasing DVD sets for you to work out at home and get in killer shape.
+Try DVD sets like PX-90 and Insanity to get your body into excellent shape.
+If you want to try yoga DVDs, all you’ll need is a yoga mat or carpet.
+Some blankets for propping up are also helpful.

-5. Buy a Used Bike – We’re not talking about a high-class road bike or mountain bike here, just something inexpensive to get your heart pumping while riding on the streets of your town.
-You can also ask a friend if they have an old bike they might sell you or even give you.
-You may be able to find a bike at The Salvation Army or Goodwill too.
+- Buy a used bike.
+We’re not talking about a high-class road bike or mountain bike here, just something inexpensive to get your heart pumping while riding on the streets of your town.
+You may even be able to find a bike at The Salvation Army or Goodwill.

-6. Buy Used Weights from Craig’s List – People are always moving or need extra cash – so Craig’s List is the place to go for used workout equipment.
-Since we’re focusing on low cost here, you’ll probably be looking only for a set of dumbbells, a small barbell set, or possibly a cheap exercise bike for indoors.
+- Buy used weights from Craigslist.
+People are always moving or need extra cash and Craigslist is the place to go for low-cost used workout equipment.
+For instance, a set of dumbbells, a small barbell set, and a cheap exercise bike for indoors is all you need for a good all-around regimen.

-7. YouTube Exercises & Workouts – With many fitness professionals trying to promote their workout products online, YouTube video marketing is booming in the fitness industry.
-There are tons of free videos on YouTube giving away basic exercise tips to complete workouts for free, and many of them can be done right in your own home, or even outside in a park.
-One of the best I found was a 10-minute high intensity cardio workout by Yuri Elkaim (Canada) that could be done in less than 10 square feet of real estate.
-I thought my lungs were going to jump out of my throat when I was done.
+- Take advantage of YouTube exercises and workouts.
+There are tons of free videos on YouTube giving away basic exercise tips to complete workouts for free.
+Best of all, many of them can be done in your own home – or even outside in a park.
+One of the best I found was a 10-minute high intensity cardio workout by Yuri Elkaim.
+In fact, all you need is 10 square feet, if not less.
+My lungs were practically jumping out of my throat at the end.
 Click here for the link.

-9. Make Your Own Weights – If you’re really strapped for cash, take some spare plastic bottles and fill them with dirt or sand to make your own weights.
+- Make your own weights.
+If you’re really short on cash, fill some spare plastic bottles with dirt or sand to make your own weights.

-10. Barter with A Friend Who’s A Personal Trainer or Instructor – If you’ve got a friend who’s a yoga instructor or personal trainer, then you can barter something you’re skilled at to learn those hidden secrets from a master of the art of fitness.
+- Barter.
+If you’ve got a friend who’s a yoga instructor or personal trainer, then you can barter something you’re skilled at to learn those hidden secrets from a master of the art of fitness.

-- As always, if you buy your equipment used you can negotiate some great deals, which will more than make up for what you paid in gym fees – if you use your equipment, that is.
-No matter how little or how much you spend on your equipment, if you don’t use it, you’ll never see the results.
+- No matter how little or how much you spend on your equipment, if you don’t use it, you’ll never see the results

-- Make a budget that fits into your personal financial planning routine, and be sure to take advantage of these tips if you can.
+- Make a budget that fits into your personal financial planning routine

 Now go forth with your new money saving knowledge and get fit on the cheap.